angele-m/portfolio-optimiser/README.md

 python main.py --data-dir ../data --num-portfolios 20000 --risk-free-rate 0.03 --max-weight 0.4
 ```

-- `--num-portfolios` — how many random portfolios to try (default 10,000)
+- `--num-portfolios`: how many random portfolios to try (default 10,000)
-- `--risk-free-rate` — used in the Sharpe Ratio calc (default 2%)
+- `--risk-free-rate`: used in the Sharpe Ratio calc (default 2%)
-- `--max-weight` — caps any single stock's weight, e.g. `0.4` for max 40%
+- `--max-weight`: caps any single stock's weight, e.g. `0.4` for max 40%
   (prevents the optimiser from piling everything into one or two stocks)

 If `--data-dir` is omitted or empty, the script falls back to synthetic